samerfouad/Blockchain-Car-auction-Network-fabric-SDK/README.md

 # Create a Car Auction Blockchain App with Hyperledger Fabric Node.js Client SDK and IBM Blockchain Platform Starter Plan

-In this Code Pattern we will create a blockchain network that simulates a car auction network.

 ### Intro to Certificate Authority
 The first step before diving into the car-auction logic is to enroll our app with our
 <b>[CA(Certificate Authority)](https://hyperledger-fabric.readthedocs.io/en/release-1.2/identity/identity.html#certificate-authorities)</b> from the IBM Blockchain Platform Starter Plan.
-To do this, we need to give our app the API endpoints of the CA on the IBM Blockchain Platform Starter plan so that our app can interact with the network.
+To do this, we need to give our app the API endpoints of the CA on the IBM Blockchain Platform Starter plan, so that our app can interact with the network.
-The CA will then provide us with certificates that will prove our authenticity to the network: it will allow us to transact (i.e. invoke chaincode) on the network.
+The CA will provide us with certificates that will prove our authenticity to the network: it will allow us to transact (i.e. invoke chaincode) on the network.
 Note - any calls to the Hyperledger Fabric network will have to be signed with a private key and a properly signed X.509 certificate for verification purposes.
-We need certificates for the admin user.

 ### Intro to Chaincode
 After we have finished generating keys and certificates, we will need to install the chaincode on the peers.
 After the chaincode is installed, we will instantiate it, which will call the chaincode constructor and initiate some data on the ledger.
-This is seen in the `initLedger` function from the `chaincode/carauction.js` file.
+This is shown in the `initLedger` function from the `chaincode/carauction.js` file.
 It will create a vehicle, a few members, and a vehicle listing (or a listing on which members can bid on).
 After that, the members will make offers for the car, which is actually invoking chaincode under the hood.
 Note - when we <b> invoke chaincode, we are making a transaction </b> on the blockchain network.